disha-satpute/MySQL/mysql_info.md

 #### MySQL

-MySQL is an open-source relational database management system (RDBMS) that uses SQL as its primary language for managing databases.<br.<br>
+MySQL is an open-source relational database management system (RDBMS) that uses SQL as its primary language for managing databases.<br>

 DDL, DML, and DCL are subsets of SQL (Structured Query Language) used to interact with and manage relational databases.
-Each subset serves a distinct purpose in database management:<br>
+Each subset serves a distinct purpose in database management:

 •	DDL: Defines and manages database schema and structure.
 •	DML: Manages and manipulates data within the database tables.